Rediscovery of CNN's Versatility for Text-based Encoding of Raw Electronic Health Records: Introduction

 A recent work~\cite{hur2020descemb, hur2022unihpf} presented a text-based encoding approach to address this conventional limitation.
 Specifically, \cite{hur2022unihpf} proposed a universal framework that can embed entire features in raw EHR data regardless of its schema and medical code standards.
 Moreover, the framework showed comparable, if not better, performance on various tasks, even without relying on domain knowledge-based preprocessing.
 However, it comes at a steep price of the embedded data having tens to hundreds of times larger in size than existing methods, even if it covers only a few hours of medical trajectory of a patient in hospital.
 Therefore, a structure that efficiently extracts the core information from the large input is needed.

-In this study, we search for a versatile model architecture to encode the raw EHR input into a low-dimensional space under the universal text-based encoding framework for diverse tasks such as reconstruction (\textit{i.e.} autoencoding), prediction, and generation.
-Throughout the paper, we make the following contributions: \begin{itemize} \item To the best of our knowledge, this is the first work to search for a versatile encoder not only reduces the large raw EHR into a manageable size but also preserves patients' core information to perform diverse clinical tasks. \item We conduct extensive experiments with multiple variables to tune model architectures and various clinical tasks (\textit{i.e., reconstruction, prediction, generation}).
+In this study, we search for a versatile model architecture to encode the raw EHR input into a low-dimensional space under the universal text-based encoding framework for diverse tasks such as reconstruction (\textit{i.e., autoencoding}), prediction, and generation.
+Throughout the paper, we make the following contributions:

+\begin{itemize} \item To the best of our knowledge, this is the first work to search for a versatile encoder not only reduces the large raw EHR into a manageable size but also preserves patients' core information to perform diverse clinical tasks. \item We conduct extensive experiments with multiple variables to tune model architectures and various clinical tasks (\textit{i.e., reconstruction, prediction, generation}).
 Furthermore, by experimenting with two representative datasets in the EHR domain (\textit{i.e., MIMIC-III, eICU}), we present concrete evidence for generalizing our research findings to a wide variety of EHR systems.
 We capture the core tendencies while exploring these numerous settings and systematically summarize the findings to give a clear guideline on building the encoder. \item The encoder that we found is widely applicable in real-world practice.
 Even with fewer parameters and less training time, a hierarchically structured CNN often outperforms the state-of-the-art model on widely accepted tasks in the field. \end{itemize}